erroronline1/qualitymanagement/readme.md

 * audit planner ![assistant audit planner](assets/assistant_auditplanner.png)
 * help (simplyfied for me not being english native and should be customized to your own companies comprehension of interwebz and nerd-stuff-thingies) ![assistant help](assets/assistant_help.png)

+there are more modules used in my company but these are dependent to sensitive data thus there is no publication posible.

 [back to top](#bottle-light-quality-management-software)

 ### thoughts and considerations